Neil Merryweather: Biography

 In 1974, Merryweather put a new band together called the Space Rangers.
-Through friend Morey Lathower (VP of A&R at Capitol), he was able to secure time at Capitol Records studios and in two nights he recorded the Space Rangers' first album.
-Taylor got a deal with Mercury Records and Merryweather was signed.
+Through friend Morey Lathower (VP of A&R at Capitol), he was able to secure time at Capitol Records studios and in two nights he recorded the Space Rangers album.
+Merryweather's manager and executive producer Jim Taylor got a deal with Mercury Records and Merryweather was signed.
 Merryweather bought a Chamberlin keyboard from Sonny & Cher.
-The band was booked into the Whiskey when the Space Rangers album was released (1974).
-Merryweather took the band into Village Recorders and, in five days, produced his second album for Mercury called Kryptonite.
+The band was booked into the Whiskey when the Space Rangers album was released in 1974.
+Merryweather took the band into Village Recorders and, in five days, produced his second album for Mercury, called Kryptonite.
 The label released it in 1975.

 In 2015, he made a guest appearance on the Volume Three album by Janne Stark's Mountain of Power.
-He sang on the tracks "Hey Serena/Wheel Of Fortune Turning".
+He sang on the tracks "Hey Serena/Wheel of Fortune Turning".
 On the album, Stark also covered Merryweather's songs "Give It Everything We Got/Kryptonite".
 The album was released on Grooveyard Records.
 In 2016, they started working on an album under the name Merryweather Stark.
 The album Carved in Rock was released on CD and double vinyl by GMR Music in 2018.

 In 2020, Merryweather Stark released their second album Rock Solid (GMR Music) on CD and LP.
-Neil also participated on the Volume Four album by Janne Stark's Mountain of Power, where he sang on the songs "In My Eyes" (originally by Three Man Army) and "Sweet Wealth" (originally by the band Rockicks).
+Neil also participated on the Volume Four album by Stark's Mountain of Power, where he sang on the songs "In My Eyes" (originally by Three Man Army) and "Sweet Wealth" (originally by the band Rockicks).
 Late 2020, Swedish label Regain Records started working on re-issuing Neil's Kryptonite and Space Rangers albums.
 They were re-mastered by Janne Stark, who also mixed the bonus tracks featured on the releases.

-While recording the Rock Solid album in 2019, Neil and Janne Stark visited the Skeleton Key studios in Las Vegas and teamed up with drummer John Wackerman.
-The trio wrote and recorded the basic tracks for the album Cosmic Affect in only three days.
+While recording the Rock Solid album in 2019, Merryweather and Stark visited the Skeleton Key studios in Las Vegas and teamed up with drummer John Wackerman.
+The trio wrote and recorded the basic tracks for the album Cosmic Affect in just three days.
 The album was not released until November 11, 2022, on Metalville Records.

-On March 29, 2021, Merryweather died in Las Vegas, Nevada, after a short illness.
+Merryweather died in Las Vegas, Nevada, on March 29, 2021, after a short illness.